Yoko and His Friends: Plot

-The enthusiasm and energy with which they play end up attracting the attention of a magical being who lives in the park: Yoko.
+The enthusiasm and energy with which they play end up attracting the attention of a magical rabbit-like creature who lives in the park: Yoko.
 Every day, after school, Vik runs to the park to meet his friends and go on amazing adventures, thanks to which he finally starts to feel that he's found his place in the world.
 Vik is happy at last, until one day his father is offered a job in another city.